 Frequently asked questions

-Comprehensive and collision cover different scenarios, so one is not better than the other.
-If you are not required to carry both coverages, you can choose to carry both or just one depending on your needs.
-Collision coverage could pay if you hit another car or object, or if someone else hits your car.
+Comprehensive and collision cover different scenarios.
+If you are not required to carry both types of coverage by your lienholder or leasing company, you can usually choose to carry both or just one depending on your needs.
+Collision coverage could pay if you hit another car or object, or if someone else hits your car and they don’t have insurance.
 Comprehensive covers non-collision events, including vandalism, theft, fire and weather events.

-According to the most recent NAIC database report, the average annual premium for comprehensive insurance is less than half the cost of collision insurance, at about $168 versus $378, respectively.
+According to the most recent Triple-I analysis, the average annual premium for comprehensive insurance is less than half the cost of collision insurance, at about $134 versus $290, respectively.
 If the cost of comprehensive coverage on an older car is considerably more than the car’s market value, it may not make financial sense to continue carrying the coverage.

 You can choose to carry comprehensive coverage on an older car even if you no longer want collision coverage.
-Having comprehensive on your policy can offer some coverage for some physical damage scenarios, but you will not have coverage if your car is damaged after hitting or being hit by another car or object.
+Having comprehensive on your policy can offer coverage for some physical damage scenarios, but you will not have coverage if your car is damaged after hitting another car or object.